kermitt2/grobid-example/Readme.md

 Extracting the header of a PDF file and outputting the result in the BibTeX file `out.bib` can be obtained with command:

 > mvn exec:exec -Pprocess_header_bibtex -Dpdf=src/test/resources/Wang_paperAVE2008.pdf -Dbib=out.bib

 Extracting the citations of a PDF file and outputting the results in the BibTeX file `out.bib`:

 > mvn exec:exec -Pprocess_citation_bibtex -Dpdf=src/test/resources/Wang_paperAVE2008.pdf -Dbib=out.bib

+If you would like to run GROBID with consolidation thanks to CrossRef DOI service, add the following parameter (be sure to indicate your CrossRef account credentials in the GROBID main project file grobid/grobid-home/config/grobid.properties):

+> mvn exec:exec -Pprocess_citation_bibtex -Dpdf=src/test/resources/Wang_paperAVE2008.pdf -Dbib=out.bib -Dconsolidation=true

 #### Processing a repertory of PDFs